tumblr/collins/collins/cql.md

 the solr config branch just has a new folder collins/conf/solr that has a ton of out-of-the-box config files.
 I put them in a branch just to avoid massive diffs when comparing the dev branch to master.
-The Solr schema is specified in schema.xml
+The Solr schema is specified in schema.xml.
+This branch can easily be merged into the dev branch to avoid needing two local repos for testing

 #### Configuring Solr

-Collins can either use an external running instance of Solr or launch its own embedded Server.
+Collins can either use an external running instance of Solr or launch its own embedded Server (version 3.6.0).
 Using an external instance is better tested, but both appear to be working.

 Here are the config settings